kushview/element/docs/building.md

 meson compile -C build
 ```

-If meson gives errors about missing packages, namely the LV2 related ones, then you might need to also setup subprojects.
+If meson gives errors about missing packages, then you might need to also setup subprojects.

 ```
 meson subprojects update --reset